 Things were even more brazen in Babylon.
 According to the Greek historian Herodotus, at least once in her life, every Babylonian woman had to go to the temple of Ishtar and serve as a holy prostitute.
 No matter who offered them a coin, they had to accept his advances.
 Some researchers dispute that this happened, but there seems to be widespread agreement that service to God was the same as servicing men for money for some women.

 In 2005, in Germany, archaeologists made a startling discovery.
 Eight inches of rock-hard matter protruded from the ground.
 While the size is impressive, so is the carving.
 This was a 26,000-year-old phallus that some researchers believe to be the earliest discovered dildo.
 While this is the oldest dildo discovered, it is by no means unique.
 Life-size penises have been discovered fashioned from all manner of material, even wood—which suggests our ancestors were braver about splinters than we are today.

-The Greeks with their explicit pottery paintings also give another valuable peep into the world of the ancient sex toy.
+With their explicit pottery paintings, the Greeks also give another valuable peep into the world of the ancient sex toy.
 Women can be seen wielding dildos on many vases.
 Further, they were not coy about them, at least in comic scenes.
-The writer Herodas produced a mime based on a conversation between two women, one seeking to find who made the other their wonderful leather dildo.
-The dildo maker hides his true business behind the more family friendly image of being a cobbler.
+The writer Herodas produced a mime based on a conversation between two women, one seeking to find who made the other their wonderful leather dildo (read it here).
+The dildo maker hides his true business behind the more family-friendly image of being a cobbler.
 In Aristophanes’s play Lysistrata, the women of Greece go on a sex strike to end a war, in part because it has disrupted the trade in dildos.

 5Pantomime Actor’s Phallic Antics